How to Make Your Own DIY Painting Canvas — Easy Step-by-Step Guide

 2. 2

 Assemble the wooden frame by butting the ends of the lumber pieces together to form a rectangle.
-Ensure the corners are square.
+Ensure the corners are square by using a carpenter's square or by measuring the diagonals; they should be equal for a perfect rectangle.
+This step is crucial for a stable and well-proportioned canvas.

 3. 3

 Secure the frame corners using your staple gun, placing staples on the inside of the frame where the pieces meet.
-You can also use wood glue for extra strength before stapling.
+For significantly increased strength and longevity, apply a thin bead of wood glue to the joining surfaces before stapling.
+Allow the glue to set according to the manufacturer's instructions before proceeding.

 Step 3: Secure the frame corners using your staple gun, placing staples on the inside of